This page explains the basics of creating HTML forms.

 This is the most commonly used tag within HTML forms.
 It allows you to specify various types of user input fields such as text, radio buttons, checkboxes etc.

-Text fields are used for when you want the user to type text or numbers into the form.
+Text fields are used for when you want the user to type short amounts of text into the form.

-Checkboxes are similar to radio buttons, but enable the user to make multiple selections..
+Checkboxes are similar to radio buttons, but they enable the user to make multiple selections.

 The submit button allows the user to actually submit the form.